ErTucci674/capoeira-webpage/README.md

 + JavaScript

 ## Getting Started 🗔
+You can click the following link to open the GitHub web page: https://ertucci674.github.io/capoeira-webpage/

-Clone the repository to your local machine:
+Otherwise, clone the repository to your local machine:
 ```
 git clone https://github.com/ErTucci674/capoeira-webpage.git
 ```